-The "at risk" residents in Clanfield and Bampton fall within the River Thames flood warning area (flood warning area: St Johns Lock at Lechlade to Eynsham Lock near Oxford).
-Residents from these villages who have registered to Flood Warnings Direct will have received a flood watch on Thursday 19 July 2007 for the River Thames.
+The "at risk" residents in Aston fall within the River Thames flood warning area (flood warning area: St Johns Lock at Lechlade to Eynsham Lock near Oxford).
+Residents from Aston who have registered to Flood Warnings Direct will have received a flood watch on Thursday 19 July 2007 for the River Thames.
 On Saturday 21 July 2007, a flood warning was issued for the above flood warning area (River Thames).
+However, there are only a few properties shown on our published flood plain outlines as shown in Appendix B - Figure 3 and therefore only these properties would have received warnings.